Home Renovation Novels to Revamp Your Reading

 Book Summary

 After being priced out of their Brooklyn neighborhood, journalist Amy Haimerl and her husband decide to start over in a new city.
-They moved to Detroit to declare bankruptcy, and they invested their savings in purchasing an abandoned house.
+They moved to Detroit to declare bankruptcy and invested their savings in an abandoned house.

 The 1914 Georgian Revival was a once stately home, but by the time the Haimerls bought it, it had no plumbing, heat, or electricity.
 Fortunately, Amy finds a community of others in the city who, like her, aren’t afraid to get their hands dirty.